erikvanzijst/electronics/scramble/index.md

 state flip-flop.

-What's actually happening here is that during the row transition the signal from shift register arrives slightly ahead of the signal from the ADC (which traverses a longer path through more ICs) and so for a few nanoseconds, both AND inputs are high.
+What's actually happening here is that during the row transition the signal from the shift register arrives slightly ahead of the signal from the ADC (which traverses a longer path through more ICs) and so for a few nanoseconds, both AND inputs are high.
 A literal race condition.